bcgov/action-deployer-openshift/README.md

       triggers: ${{ matrix.triggers }}
 ```

-# Example, Matrix / Post Rollout Hook
+# Example, Matrix / Post Rollout

 Deploy and run a command (post hook).
-Matrix values refernce `post_rollout`, `overwrite` and `triggers`, despite not being present for all deployments.
+Matrix values reference `post_rollout`, `overwrite` and `triggers`, despite not being present for all deployments.
 This is acceptable, but unintuitive behaviour.

 ```yaml
 deploys: